Entrance Requirements

 Transfers should apply the previous spring for fall semester and the previous fall for spring semester.
 For information on deadline dates, consult the transfer student portion of our website.
 Typically Wheaton has about 65 openings for the fall semester and 25 for the spring.
 Admission is offered on a rolling basis beginning in March (for fall) and November (for spring).
 Applications submitted after the deadline dates cannot be guaranteed equal consideration.

 A transfer is defined as any student who has previously enrolled full-time in a college or university after graduating high school or who will have earned 24 or more college credits from an accredited college or university between graduating from high school and beginning at Wheaton College.
-The student should have at least a B average and be in good standing at the school last attended.
+The student must have at least a B average and be in good standing at the school last attended.
 Credit is granted for work of satisfactory grade (C-) taken in accredited schools, provided courses apply toward the Wheaton program.
+Up to 30 credits of coursework may be transferred from nationally accredited schools; these credits may not be used to satisfy Wheaton's upper division course requirement.
 Junior college students may transfer up to two years (62 semester hours) of credit.

 Students applying for transfer to Wheaton must complete the following steps:

-• Submit a completed application form along with a nonrefundable application fee using our institutional application or the Common Application.
+Submit a completed application form along with a nonrefundable application fee (if applicable) using our institutional application.

-• Request that the secondary school send a transcript of credits, including a statement of graduation.
+Request that the secondary school send an official final transcript of credits, including an exact date of graduation.
 Transcripts must come directly from the school.

-• Request transcripts from all postsecondary institutions attended, whether or not credit was earned.
-Transcripts must be sent directly from the school or in a signed and sealed school envelope.
+Request transcripts from all postsecondary institutions attended, whether or not credit was earned.
+Transcripts must be sent directly from the school either electronically or in a signed and sealed school envelope.

-• Satisfy the Christian Faith Reference requirement by choosing one of the following:
+Satisfy the Christian Faith Recommendation requirement by choosing one of the following:

-• Arrange for a pastor, youth pastor, former pastor, Bible study leader, church official, or other mature Christian to complete the Pastoral Recommendation.
+Arrange for a pastor, youth pastor, former pastor, Bible study leader, church official, or other mature Christian to complete the Christian Faith Recommendation.

 If admitted, students are required to send an advance deposit of $300 by the date stated in the admission letter.
 (See section on advance deposit.)